Red Hen Publications

 In Tom’s place wouldn’t you immediately tell Bellatrix that you are NOT to be disturbed, and reestablish contact with Harry’s mind?
 That monumental rage that Harry went into as soon as Dumbledore truthfully, but unwisely claimed to know how he was feeling, would have drawn him like a beacon.
 And his own fury probably contributed to it as well.

 For that matter Voldemort probably made it to the meeting place before Albus did.
 In support of that possibility, I cite that sudden surge of anger that “came out of nowhere” while Harry was waiting in Dumbledore’s office for Dumbledore to return.
 Up to that point Harry is wallowing in grief and guilt at the realization that he had been wrong, wrong, wrong, and that Sirius’s death was largely his fault.
-(Albus really did understand how he felt about that, you know.)
+(Albus really did understand how Harry felt about that, you know.)
 Suddenly in the middle of this, a wave of anger overtakes him and sets the tone of his responses for the whole first part of the interview until Dumbledore manages to distract him with information about — surprise, surprise — the Prophecy.

 Now, Harry’s own anger was probably there just below the surface.
 Anger is one of the classic stages in a grief cycle.
 But I expect that it got some sudden reinforcement from outside which brought it forward prematurely.